Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: The microscopic model

 \begin{remark} The error term $I_{\epsilon,1}^{\pm}$ arises due to the cut-off function $\eta$ in the proof of Lemma \ref{LemmaErrorEstimatesShifts}.
 Hence, with the method used above we are not able to get rid of the norms of $\delta \ueps^{\pm}$ on the right-hand side of inequality $\eqref{LemmaErrorEstimatesShiftsInequality}$.
-For specific boundary conditions, like zero Dirichlet-boundary conditions, or in case of a rectangle $\Sigma$, zero Neumann-boundary conditions or periodic boundary conditions on the lateral boundary, it is easily possible to extend the solution $\ueps$ in $\x$-direction and obtain an estimate of the form \begin{linenomath*} \end{linenomath*} However, the interior estimate in Lemma \ref{LemmaErrorEstimatesShifts} is enough to obtain strong two-scale compactness results in the channel domain and the method presented in the proof has the advantage that it is applicable for more general boundary conditions. \end{remark}
+For specific boundary conditions, like zero Dirichlet-boundary conditions, or in case of a rectangle $\Sigma$, zero Neumann-boundary conditions or periodic boundary conditions on the lateral boundary, it is easily possible to extend the solution $\ueps$ in $\x$-direction and obtain an estimate of the form

+However, the interior estimate in Lemma \ref{LemmaErrorEstimatesShifts} is enough to obtain strong two-scale compactness results in the channel domain and the method presented in the proof has the advantage that it is applicable for more general boundary conditions. \end{remark}